Requirements for the safe training of pilots

 - LEFT-RIGHT DETERMINATION: If you have difficulty determining which is your right or left, have someone drill you and see whether you can train yourself to instantly recognize which side is which.
 It may take some time.
-Getting your right or left side/hand confused can be *EXTREMELY* dangerous while paragliding.
+Getting your right or left side/hand confused can be hazardous while paragliding.

 *We can waive these (3) requirements for those who are training for wheeled powered paragliding (trike or quad).

-Mental stability while paragliding is also of critical importance.
-It is essential for engaging in any activity like paragliding or hang gliding where panic, loss of self control, or anything similar can lead to injury or death.
-People do not think about task saturation but it can happen, as in this video.
-How will you respond when you are in the air?
+Mental stability while paragliding is necessary.
+Panic, loss of self control, or anything similar can lead to injury or death.
+People do not think about task saturation but it happens more often than we like, as in this video.
+How will you respond to some urgent matter when you are in the air?
 It is worth thinking about.
 Those who have had military experience will likely have had the mental training necessary.
 Most people have the necessary mental stability to paraglide.
 If you can do six things at the same time (like flying a helicopter) pilot training will be easier.
 This is NOT the activity where you want to learn how you do mentally or physically when participating in an extreme sport, like paragliding.
 Experience in skydiving, rock climbing, caving, kite or wind surfing, or mountaineering is helpful.
 Many years of training pilots has demonstrated to us that almost all people have the necessary mental ability to paraglide.
-Fear of heights can be overcome and should never be a barrier to a pilot's desire to learn how to fly.
+Paralyzing fear of heights can be overcome (yours truly) and should never be a barrier to a pilot's desire to learn how to fly.